 Mr. Jacobs.
 In determining the amount of incentive compensation to be paid to Mr. Jacobs, the Compensation Committee considered his recent appointment as Chairman and Chief Executive Officer in November 2009 and his performance as Chief Executive Officer of Lazard North America.
 The performance evaluation was not based on any numerical targets.
 Mr. Jacobs is a highly regarded investment banker whose advice was sought in a number of high profile transactions in which Lazard was engaged in 2009, including advising the Haas Family Trusts in the \$18.8 billion sale of Rohm and Haas to Dow Chemical, and GlaxoSmithKline's acquisition of Stiefel Laboratories for up to \$3.6 billion.
 Mr. Jacobs' leadership of Lazard North America and attention to the needs of clients was evident in the increased business activity and improved results of operations in Lazard's financial advisory business in the second half of 2009.
 The Compensation Committee reviewed the specific client engagements for which Mr. Jacobs was responsible and their contribution to the Company's overall revenues in 2009.
-The Compensation Committee also considered Mr. Jacobs positioning on an internal pay equity scale vis-à-vis other managing directors within Lazard, and the competitive compensation practices at the other firms included in our comparator group.
+The Compensation practices at the other firms included in our comparator group.
 The tracking of revenue back to particular client relationships was an important factor considered by the Committee in determining Mr. Jacobs' incentive compensation for 2009.
-Based on its review, the Compensation Committee decided to grant Mr. Jacobs an incentive compensation award of \$6,072,115 payable as follows: \$2,322,115 in a cash bonus and an RSU award valued at \$3,750,000.
-The RSU award constituted 50% of Mr. Jacobs' total compensation for 2009.
-Given the increased component of current cash and the significant RSU award, the Compensation Committee believes it has struck the right balance between rewarding current achievements and the desire to keep Mr. Jacobs focused on Lazard's long-term perform
+Based on its review, the Compensation Committee decided to grant Mr. Jacobs an incentive compensation for 2009.
+Given the increased component of current cash and the significant RSU award, the Compensation Committee believes it has struck the right balance between rewarding current achievements and the desire to keep Mr. Jacobs focused on Lazard's long-term performance.